Cylinder head gasket leaks can cause a variety of problems that no one is ready to deal with.

 - Motor oil for lubrication

 Apart from sealing the cylinder, the head gasket also seals water and oil passages between the head and block.
-Any connectivity between them will cause engine failure, or significant problems like burning oil (smoke from the exhaust).
+Any leaks between them will cause engine failure, or significant problems like burning oil.
 As a result blue exhaust smoke may be indicative of oil burning.
 White exhaust smoke is an indicator of coolant burning, another sign of head gasket wear.

-Occasionally, the compression in the cylinder will cause a leak to form in the gasket and the gasket will have to be replaced.
-This problem has been magnified by the use of aluminum, while lighter than iron, aluminum has a much greater thermal expansion rate.
-Engine makers have responded to this by adding a non-stick coating such as Teflon to the surface of the head gasket.
+Occasionally, The compression in the cylinder will cause a leak to form in the head gasket.
+This problem has been magnified by the use of aluminium.
+Aluminium has a much greater thermal expansion rate than cast iron.
+Engine makers have responded to this by adding a non-stick coating such as teflon to the surface of the gasket.
+This allows the head to slide on the block causing less damage to the gasket.